Detailed and easy elaboration of Wall Wash Test (WWT) on Chemical tankers (with Videos)

 Initially, we do the Apha color test, it’s a visual assessment of the wall wash sample.
 Visual assessment is highly subjective due to background, lighting, personnel experience etc.

 As per the shipper’s voyage order, we used to receive the Apha color result requirement.
 Normally ranges about Apha5, apha10, apha20 etc. We do the visual comparison with the standard.
-Standard Apha color is available on the shipping market.
+Standard Apha color is available everywhere on the chemical shipping industry.
+You might have it onboard, if not available, order it.

 Test Procedure: Pour standard Apha color in a separate Nessler tube (instead of comparing in the bottle), tank sample is also to be poured in a tube.
 Now adjust the background and lighting, and do Visual assessment.
 Background and ambient lighting environments are highly effective for color assessment.